DealerDotCom/web-integration-api-docs/source/includes/_methods.md

 ```javascript
 window.DDC.API.loadCSS('your-integration-key', 'https://www.company.com/integration.css'); // Loads a CSS stylesheet
 ```
 The loadCSS method is used to optimally include stylesheets into your integration.
+This method also returns a promise which gets resolved on load time of your resource.
+You can await for the promise to resolve to prevent the flash of unstyled content (FOUC).